corda/corda/docs/source/running-the-demos.rst

 2. Run ``samples\bank-of-corda-demo\build\nodes\runnodes`` to open up three new terminal tabs/windows with the three nodes
 3. Run ``gradlew samples:bank-of-corda-demo:runRPCCashIssue`` to trigger a cash issuance request
 4. Run ``gradlew samples:bank-of-corda-demo:runWebCashIssue`` to trigger another cash issuance request.
-   Now look at the Bank of Corda terminal tab/window to see the output of the demo
+   Now look at the your terminal tab/window to see the output of the demo

 .. note:: To verify that the Bank of Corda node is alive and running, navigate to the following URL:
           http://localhost:10007/api/bank/date